 St Vincent’s employs dedicated Aboriginal Liaison Officers who can be contacted on (03) 9288 3436.

-This toolkit was created by the Improving the Culture of Hospitals Project and assists hospitals in taking a quality improvement approach to improving their services for the Aboriginal and Torres Strait Islander community.
-If you require additional information please contact John Willis, Aboriginal Health Coordinator, St Vincent's at email@example.com
+This toolkit was originally created by the Improving the Culture of Hospitals Project and assists hospitals in taking a quality improvement approach to improving their services for the Aboriginal and Torres Strait Islander community.
+This Framework and Toolkit has been enhanced and updated.
+If you require additional information please contact John Willis at SVHA firstname.lastname@example.org

 Aboriginal Health Program